wooorm/nspell/readme.md

 Create a new spell checker.
-Passing an affix document is required, through any of the below mentioned signatures.  **nspell** is useless without at least one `dic` passed—make sure to pass it either in the constructor or to [`nspell#dictionary`][dictionary].
+Passing an affix document is required, through any of the below mentioned signatures.  **nspell** is useless without at least one `dic` passed: make sure to pass one either in the constructor or to [`nspell#dictionary`][dictionary].

 ###### Signatures